-- Ownership of the engine must remain with the manufacturer, although this does not preclude a financial agreement with the OEM or end-user. - Type approval authority needs to be informed about: - name or trade mark of engine manufacturer - the total number of engines - engine number - production date - relevant information on the emission performance of the engine - economic operator to which the engine is supplied
+- Ownership of the engine must remain with the manufacturer, although this does not preclude a financial agreement with the OEM or end-user. - The approval authority needs to be informed about: - the name or trade mark of engine manufacturer; - the engine identification number; - the engine production date; - any relevant information on the emission performance of the engine; and, - the OEM or end-user participating in the field test.

-The field test time is limited to 24 months, but may be extended for another 24 months subject to the approval of the authority concerned based upon the justification provided.
-Before the end of the field test time the engine must be removed from the market or brought into conformity.
-The authority concerned needs to be informed about the action taken.
+The Regulation does not stipulate any approval is required from, nor fee is payable to, the approval authority in order to enable a field test of up to 24 months.
+Upon approval of the authority concerned based upon the justification provided, the field test may be extended for a further 24 months.
+Before the end of the field test time the engine must be removed from the market or brought into conformity with the Regulation.
+This could include, but is not limited to: